-Neighborhood Watch is the most successful crime prevention program ever offered.
-By working with your neighbors and the Stockton Police Department, you can help fight crime in our community the most effective way--before it begins!
+Neighborhood Watch is the most successful crime prevention program offered.
+Working with neighbors and the Stockton Police Department, you can fight crime in our community – before it begins!

 Starting a Neighborhood Watch Group

-First, talk to your neighbors.
-Tell them you want to start Neighborhood Watch on your block.
-If 70 percent (10-15 households) of your neighbors are interested, call the Stockton Police Community Services Section and tell them you are interested in starting a Neighborhood Watch Group.
-They will help you choose a date to hold your first meeting, and they will provide invitations for your to distribute.
+First, talk to your neighbors about starting Neighborhood Watch on your block.
+If 70 percent (10-15 households) of your neighbors are interested, Click here to access a Neighborhood Watch Group Application or call the Stockton Police Community Services Section about a Neighborhood Watch Group in your area.
+They will help you choose a date for your first meeting and provide invitations to distribute.

 As members of a Neighborhood Watch Group, each household will receive free placards to place in their windows.